By Akhink Omer, as told to Jennifer Clopton

 At that point, I saw the infectious disease doctor who asked if I wanted to try a combination of drugs that has been showing promise in Europe.
 It’s daunting to try a new treatment without a lot of scientific evidence behind it.
 The doctor also explained it comes with some risks, but I still said yes and started a 7-day course of hydroxychloroquine, which is typically used to treat malaria, lupus, and arthritis.
 They also gave me the antibiotic azithromycin.

 I can’t say for sure that the hydroxychloroquine helped, but once I started taking it, I went 24 hours fever-free – for the first time in 2 weeks.
 It did raise my liver enzymes, although not to a dangerous point, and it has heart risks, so they did an EKG to check for heart issues every morning.
 Thankfully I didn’t develop any.
 They also had me doing daily breathing treatments and using inhalers regularly.
+[Editor's note: Since this story was published, the FDA has cautioned against treating COVID-19 with hydroxcloroquine.
+There's no evidence that the drug reduces death or speeds recovery, and it can come with serious side effects, the agency said.]

 I didn’t feel 100% right away.
 For the next 8 days, while I was hospitalized, I would go through periods where I was absolutely miserable and then there were times I would start to feel a bit better before my symptoms would come back in a terrible wave.
 But I knew I had turned a corner 3 days into those medications because it was the first time the respiratory therapist brought in the inhaler and I could take a deep breath with it.